WyattDilleyASI/testforge-ai/README.md

 <img width="2558" height="1283" alt="Dashboard" src="https://github.com/user-attachments/assets/4510e8ca-f358-46f0-9aa2-72ec1d6a4e7a" />

 The landing page for every session.
 At a glance you see requirement coverage percentage, draft test cases awaiting review, engineer-approved test cases, and knowledge base entry count — each linking to the relevant FRD requirement ID (RS-007, TC-003A, KB-001).
 Below that, Claude API usage metrics (tokens consumed, API calls, budget status) give visibility into generation costs.
 The bottom half lists every untested requirement sorted by priority (MUST HAVE / SHOULD HAVE) so engineers know exactly where to focus next.
+Per-section KB coverage progress bars show how well each knowledge base section is populated relative to its linked requirements.

 ### Requirements